cleecoloma/reading-notes/Code-201/class-08.md

 ### Things I want to know more about
-> * The differences between grid and flexbox
+> * The differences between grid and flexbox and how they different when used for responsiveness for web apps.

 ### What I used for this reading
 > * Google